-It is cookbook review day and I have a gorgeous one to show you.
-The Baker in Me by Daphna Rabinovitch is an exquisite hard cover cookbook and the quintessential baking book for any baker.
+It is a cookbook review day and I have a gorgeous one to show you.
+The Baker in Me by Daphna Rabinovitch is an exquisite hardcover cookbook and the quintessential baking book for any baker.
 This is where I got this amazing recipe for Blueberry Coffee Cream Cheese Cake.
 It’s like a cheesecake and coffee cake have come together in perfect harmony.

 The base of the cake is moist and delicious and then that is topped with wild blueberries, followed by a cheesecake layer and then another layer of wild blueberries.
 The crowning glory is the wonderful crumb topping.
 The cake was a winner and was happily gobbled down here at home and at my husband’s work.

 The recipe as I mentioned is from this cookbook, The Baker in Me.
-This book has chapter after chapter for cookies, bars, cakes, chocolate, muffins, quick breads and pastries.
-As well as smart guides to techniques, ingredients and equipment.
+This book has chapter after chapter for cookies, bars, cakes, chocolate, muffins, quick bread, and pastries.
+As well as smart guides to techniques, ingredients, and equipment.
 This will be the only baking cookbook you will ever need!

-The hard cover cookbook has stunning color photos throughout.
+The hardcover cookbook has stunning color photos throughout.
 Each recipe starts off with a little blurb explaining in more detail where the recipe came from or how it morphed to be.
 Giving the reader more insight and knowledge.
 This aspect of the cookbook I love.
-Daphna explains, for example, how to vary the ingredients in a chocolate chip cookies to make the cookies soft, chewy, or crispy, whatever you prefer and the way you prepare the dough and how you cook them.
+Daphna explains, for example, how to vary the ingredients in chocolate chip cookies to make the cookies soft, chewy, or crispy, whatever you prefer, and the way you prepare the dough and how you cook them.

 The Blueberry Coffee Cream Cheese Cake recipe was easy to follow and the results were perfection.
 Probably one of the nicest coffee cakes I have ever seen or eaten.

-This would be an amazing cake for the holidays for breakfast, brunch or dessert.
-Blueberries are great anytime of the year!
+This would be an amazing cake for the holidays for breakfast, brunch, or dessert.
+Blueberries are great at any time of the year!

 - 1 cup (250 mL) all-purpose flour